ntop/ntopng/doc/src/advanced_features/behavior_analysis.rst

   The Service Map table view

-If the `Lateral Movement` alert is enabled and the status of a service is Denied, when a new flow belonging to that service shows up, then an alert is going to be triggered.
+If the `Lateral Movement` alert is enabled and the status of a service is Unauthorized, when a new flow belonging to that service shows up, then an alert is going to be triggered.

 The Periodicity Map, instead, contains the periodic flows inside a Network, their frequency, number of contacts, ...